husarion/rosbot-demo-labyrinth/simulation_bringup/README.md

 ```
 ros2 service call /start custom_interfaces/srv/Start "{x: 10.0, y: 8.5}"
 ```
 This service will update the map and send the goal position.
 Then nav2 will generate a path through the labyrinth and make the robot follow it.
-Generated path may have little zig-zags, but a local trajectory planner should make the robot drive smoothly.
+The generated path may have little zig-zags, but a local trajectory planner should make the robot drive smoothly.

 If you don’t want to install ROS2 on your host machine you can use commands from inside a running container.
 It is described in the [Using ROS commands from inside container](#using-ros-commands-from-inside-container) section how to do it.

 ## Using ROS commands from inside container
 If you don’t want to install ROS2 on your host machine you can use commands from inside a running container.
 You can do it by using container that is running simulation:
 ```
-sudo docker container exec -it docker_sim_maze_navigation_1 bash
+sudo docker container exec -it simulation_bringup_maze_navigation_1 bash
 ```
 Then inside container setup environment:
 ```